-Fears of virus seem far away as stores reopen in rural US
+In rural U.S., fears of virus seem far away as stores reopen

 Being remote and sparsely populated helps towns avoid infections, said Dr. Marc Mentel, president of the Montana Medical Association.

 Yet a rural ZIP code is no magic shield and carries its own disadvantage: fewer medical resources.
-That can make outbreaks difficult to contain, such as the infections that swept through an assisted living facility in recent weeks in another remote Montana area, Toole County, that has led to six deaths.
+That can make outbreaks difficult to contain, such as the infections that swept through an assisted living facility in recent weeks in another small Montana town, Shelby, leading to six deaths.

 “No matter where you are, this is a dangerous virus,” Mentel said.
 “The risk is low, but if something takes off in rural America, it could be devastating.”

-Gov. Steve Bullock credits the lockdown with pushing down Montana’s infection rate and helping it reopen before other states.
+Gov. Steve Bullock credits an early lockdown with pushing down Montana’s infection rate and helping it reopen before other states.

 “That’s what got us to this point, more than the rural nature of our state,” the Democratic governor said Monday.